 Whether you drive a car, motorcycle, RV or heavy truck in Alabama, accidents happen which is why you carry insurance.
 But unless your vehicle is covered by an Agreed Value policy, the amount you’ll be paid if your car is deemed a total loss is entirely up to the insurance company.
+When the damage to a vehicle is equal to or greater than 75% of the value of the vehicle, it can be considered a total loss.
+Code of Alabama 32-8-87(d).
 How does an insurer determine the value of your vehicle?

 Typically, most large insurers use outside vendors such as CCC, Carfax, Autosource or Mitchell which allows them to input your automobile’s information such as year, make, model, mileage, engine, options, etc. There is also a section that enables the insurance appraiser to make additions or subtractions for mileage, optional equipment, old damage and conditioning issues.
 Then the primary factor in the valuation is the use of comparable vehicle sales or auction results to determine how much your car is worth.
 Unfortunately, an insurance appraiser can be selective in which comparables he or she uses.
 Many times, we’ll find that the examples don’t quite measure up to your auto.